Dylan-Jones1018/Networking-Projects/README.md

 # Networking-Projects
-Here are some Network projetcs I've worked on these past couple of years!
+Here are some Network projetcs and labs I've worked on these past couple of years!